bensmus/ridechecks-electron/DOCS.md

 ### Constraint satisfaction problem

-The point of all this software is to provide inputs to a constraint satisfaction problem.
+The point of all this software is to provide inputs to a constraint satisfaction problem (CSP), a type of mathematical problem.
+Sudoku and crosswords are types of CSPs.

 The problem is defined as follows:
 - You are given a bunch of task variables, and each variable has a domain of workers.
 - Assign the task variables to worker values such that each worker's constraint is satisfied, where a worker's constraint is that the total time of all the tasks that they are assigned cannot exceed a certain value.

+The python-constraint library supports multiple solvers (Python classes implementing various solving techniques).
+The default solver uses backtracking search, but I chose to use the solver that uses minimum-conflicts hill-climbing.
+This technique is more suitable in my scenario because it provides a random satisfying assignment as opposed to the same assignment each time.
+The min-conflicts solver works by choosing a random task and assigning it to a worker that minimizes the number of unsatisfied constraints i.e. conflicts.
+This means that workers are more likely to cycle through tasks and not be constantly assigned to the same task, reducing worker fatigue.

+You can find the definition and execution of the CSP on lines 62 to 83 of `python-assigner/lambda_function.py`.